 How To Make A Price Book, Save Hundreds!

-Step #2 Section it off.
+Step #2 Section it off

-You can either do this alphabetically or by aisle.
-It is all a matter of preference.
-Small tabs will help segment off different areas making things a bit easier to find.
-You will need a column for each store, one listing the size of the item and one listing the price per oz.
+Next, have a column for each store, one listing the size of the item and one listing the price per oz.

 Step #3 Print out my free printable instead!

-Step #4 Mark out some time.
+Step #4 Mark out some time

-Step #5 Visit every single aisle.
+Step #5 Visit every single aisle

-Step #6 Use a pencil.
+Step #6 Use a pencil

-Step #8 Never forget your book!
+Step #8 Never forget your Price book

-This is a game-changer friends!
 Learn to outsmart your grocery store and keep more of your hard-earned money in your pocket.

 Love this idea!
 Thanks for sharing, and making it super simple to incorporate!